raluvy95/SpaceInvaders/README.md

 # 👾 SpaceInvaders 👾
 A discord bot that lets you play Space invaders.

-This is my first discord bot... so please give any suggestions you have to improve it :]

 # 🔧 Available commands:

 > ⚠️ The prefix below is the default prefix, you may replace it with a custom one set in `.env`